Only seventeen years as an employee, and I already got tired of trading my time for money!

 People, including me, have lost their job within a few weeks.
 I have lost my job too.

-I was aware that freedom wouldn’t come easy.
-I knew what the business request from me: extra efforts, time, passion, persistence, patience, and some capital investment if I want to see results in my life transformation.
+I was aware that time and financial freedom wouldn’t come easy.
+I knew that starting a business will request efforts and more energy.
+I also knew that I have to give up on many things what will never serve me anyway.
+All I need is persistence, patience, and maybe some capital investment if I want to see positive changes in my life transformation.

 I don’t want to sell my time for money anymore!